seclorum/ms4000.seclorum/README.md

 ## BRAND NEW:

-Yes, folks, we are back actively developing new firmware updates for the MagicShifter - which will be published, when we get around to it, right here:
+Yes folks - it is 2026, and we are back actively developing new firmware updates for the MagicShifter - which will be published, when we get around to it, right here:

 https://magicshifter.github.io/ms4000/